-The QA&I team develops a written QA&I Comprehensive Report for each reviewed entity after completed remediation is approved and validated and PPR activities are approved.
-The QA&I Comprehensive Report is a document that summarizes the findings from an entity's self-assessment, full review, individual interviews (if available), remediation, and approved PPR activities, if applicable.
-Each entity should utilize the report to improve their quality of services and supports to all individuals receiving services.
-In the event an entity did not have any noncompliant findings, the Comprehensive Report will be issued within 30 calendar days following the completion of the full review.
+The QA&I team develops a Finalized Score Tab for each entity who received a full review after completed remediation is approved and validated and PPR activities are approved.
+The QA&I Finalized Score Tab will summarize the scores from an entity's full review, non-compliance remediation, as well as highlight areas of positive performance and identified opportunities for improvement.
+In the event an entity did not have any noncompliant findings, the Finalized Score Tab will be issued within 30 calendar days following the completion of the full review.